-\Delivered to directors on September 14, 2010.
+^{}Delivered to directors on September 14, 2010.

 The initial stockholders were founders of the registrant.
-We issued shares to them as founder's shares, as indicated in the preceding table, and did not receive any consideration, except from Mr. Petrella, Jr., who transferred his recipes and commercial relationships to the registrant.
-The additional 2,300,000 shares issued to JVW Entertainment were issued to provide JVW Entertainment with ownership of eighty percent of our common stock, when it was determined that the shares it already owned and the shares it purchased from Mr. Petrella, Jr., did not equal such eighty percent which JVW Entertainment expected to own following the transaction and Mr. Petrella, Jr., held an insufficient number of additional shares needed to transfer the shortfall in the percentage below eighty percent to JVW Entertainment.
-The registrant determined that the originally intended "push down accounting" treatment of the transaction was of sufficient "benefit" under Florida law to serve as consideration for the issue of the additional shares to JVW Entertainment.
+We issued shares to them as founder's shares, as indicated in the preceding table, and did not receive any consideration, except from Mr. Petrella, Jr., who transferred his recipes and commercial relationships to us.
+In June 2010, we issued 2,300,000 shares to JVW Entertainment, Inc. as part of an agreement among JVW Entertainment, Joseph Petrella, Jr. and us under which JVW Entertainment expected to acquire eighty percent of our issued and outstanding common stock with a resulting benefit to us.
+Subsequently, we determined that the benefit we expected to derive from JVW Entertainment's control share acquisition would not be available.
+Accordingly, \$70,689 of the sum advanced to us and on our behalf by JVW Entertainment during the three month period ended August 31, 2010 has been reclassified as payment for the 2,300,000 shares of common stock.
 Shares issued to directors and nominees were issued in payment for future services of the directors for serving on the board.
-No underwriter was involved in any sale by the registrant to the initial stockholders.
-The registrant and the affiliated transferors claim exemptions from the registration requirement of the Securities Act of 1933, as amended (the "Act") by reason of Section 4(2) of the Act and the rules and regulations there under, on grounds that none of the sales involve a public offering or distribution within the meaning of the Act.
+Shares issued to Mr. Gross were issued as compensation for introduction to sales leads.
+No underwriter was involved in our sale of the shares listed in the preceding table.
+We and the affiliated transferors claim exemptions from the registration requirement of the Securities Act of 1933, as amended (the "Act") by reason of Section 4(2) of the Act and the rules and regulations there under, on grounds that none of the sales involved a public offering or distribution within the meaning of the Act.

 The initial stockholders, in turn, have transferred an aggregate of 4,282,917 shares to other persons as gifts, in sales transactions for cash and as compensation for services rendered to the respective transferor.
 JVW Entertainment has contributed an aggregate of approximately \$174,000 to the capital of the registrant from a portion of its cash proceeds from the sale of shares it owned.
 No underwriter was involved in any sale by an initial stockholder to any transferee.
 A family, personal or professional relationship existed between each transferor and his or its transferees, and no form of public offering, advertising or public solicitation was used.
 The registrant believes, based on representations of the purchasers that each purchaser had such knowledge and experience in business and financial transactions that he or she was able to understand and evaluate the risks and merits of investment in a high risk enterprise and was satisfied with the information and answers to questions we provided.
 Furthermore, all transferees are accredited investors and by virtue of the relationship with the transferor or based on education, experience or family relationship, received material information about the registrant needed to make an investment decision, when an investment of money or services was made.
 The registrant and the respective transferors provided complete information about the registrant's business, condition and prospects, financial and otherwise to the persons who purchased the shares.
-The registrant's management answered all questions asked by the transferees.
-Neither the registrant nor the transferring stockholder and no one acting on behalf of any of them to the registrant's knowledge paid any commissions or other compensation with respect to the sale of any of the shares the affiliates sold for cash or in payment for services.
+The registrant's knowledge paid any commissions or other compensation with respect to the sale of any of the shares the affiliates sold for cash or in payment for services.
 Each sale was made directly to the purchaser by his or her transferor.
 A subscription agreement, investment representations and investor questionnaire was obtained from each transferee.
 A legend was placed on each certificate, prohibiting public resale of the shares, except in compliance with Rule 144 or subject to the prospectus.
-The registrant and the affiliated transferors claim exemptions from the registration requirement of the Act by reason of Section 4(2) and so-called Section 4(2.5) of the Act and the rules and regulations there under, on grounds that none of the sales involve a public offering or distribution within the meaning of the Act.
+The registrant and the a